 - Educators Outreach offers online and in-person seminars focused on supporting children with Down Syndrome as they learn.

-- Advocacy and Awareness creates awareness of issues facing families through our Down Syndrome Advocacy Day at the North Carolina Statehouse.
-(Advocacy and Awareness)
+- Advocacy creates awareness of issues facing families through our Down Syndrome Advocacy Day at the North Carolina Statehouse.
+(Advocacy )

 - Down Syndrome 101 educates teachers, first responders and medical professionals serving the Triangle to better understand people with Down Syndrome’s learning abilities and social capacity.
 Contact the TDSN office to request a presentation.

-Again, get involved in our advocacy and awareness programs!
+Join us and get involved in advocacy!
 Click here to learn More.